ueberdosis/tiptap/docs/installation/react.md

 export default App
 ```

-You should now see Tiptap in your browser.
-Time to give yourself a pat on the back! :)
+You should now see a pretty barebones example of Tiptap in your browser.

-## 5. The complete setup (optional)
+#### 5. The complete setup (optional)
 Ready to add more?
-Below is a demo that shows how you could set up what we call the default editor.
-Feel free to take this and start customizing it then:
+Below is a demo that shows how you could set up a basic toolbar.
+Feel free to take it and start customizing it to your needs:

 https://embed.tiptap.dev/preview/Examples/Default